jameshfisher/jameshfisher.com/_posts/2018-12-22-what-is-document-cookie.md

 ---
-title: "What is document.cookie?"
+title: What is document.cookie?
-tags: ["programming", "web"]
+tags:
+  - programming
+  - web
 ---

 I've used cookies as a web developer for many years,